 How bad is Altitude Sickness in Tibet, and what can I do to avoid, or treat it?

 Known as the Roof of the World, Tibet is one of the highest places on earth.
-Due to Tibet's high altitudes, many visitors from low altitude areas suffer from altitude sickness.
-Most people only suffer minor effects of altitude sickness, which include headache, loss of appetite, and a tendency to have no energy until their bodies adjust to the high terrain.
+Due to Tibet's high altitudes, many visitors from low-altitude areas suffer from altitude sickness.
+Most people only suffer minor effects of altitude sickness, which include headaches, loss of appetite, and a tendency to have no energy until their bodies adjust to the high terrain.
 This adjustment can take anywhere from a few hours, and in rare cases, a few days.
 If visitors do some simple preparations before going to Tibet, most of the symptoms of altitude sickness can be avoided.
 Being healthy and in good shape before you arrive in Tibet will help greatly.
-It is also recommended that you talk to your local physician about AMS pills to help combat altitude sickness. .
+It is also recommended that you talk to your local physician about AMS pills to help combat altitude sickness.
 Once arriving in Tibet, walk slowly and take deep breaths.
 Your tour guide will be there to offer help and suggestions.

 What medicines should I bring for the high altitude problem in case?